Mayfly277/mayfly277.github.io/_posts/2024-03-23-SCCM-LAB-part0x0.md

 - [Youtube: SCCM Exploitation: The First Cred Is the Deepest II w/ Gabriel Prud'homme](https://www.youtube.com/watch?v=W9PC9erm_pI)
 - [thehacker.recipes sccm-mecm](https://www.thehacker.recipes/a-d/movement/sccm-mecm)

-Thanks a lot to the writers, and thanks even more to all the searcher who have share all these findings about SCCM.
+Thanks to the writers, and thanks even more to all the searcher who have share all these findings about SCCM.

-Thx a lot to my colleague Issam ([@KenjiEndo15](https://twitter.com/KenjiEndo15)), who start the project and provide me some of ansible roles to start from !

 # Lab structure